Raising brain injury awareness through personal stories of courage and resilience

 This project has become a reality thanks to funding provided by the Colorado TBI Trust Fund, which is administered by MINDSOURCE Brain Injury Network in the Colorado Department of Human Services.
 Thank you!

-The need for improved brain injury awareness and education has become increasingly evident over many years of working with adults and young adults with traumatic brain injuries and acquired brain injuries (ABIs).
+The need for improved brain injury awareness and education has become increasingly evident over many years of working with adults and young adults with traumatic brain injuries and acquired brain injuries.
 Here in the Center for Community Partnerships at Colorado State University, many program participants have shared their experiences of living with a brain injury.
-Nearly all have confirmed the need for more information about the lived experience of TBI and how to adjust to the challenging changes that can result.
+Nearly all have confirmed the need for more information about the lived experience of Traumatic Brain Injury and how to adjust to the challenging changes that can result.

 Reviewing their statements, some common themes emerged.
 Most prominent was the lack of information related to: